davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 **TL;DR:** [github repo](https://github.com/davydovanton/rlisp)

-В жизни каждого разработчика наступает момент, когда он хочет написать свой собственный язык программирования.
-Each developer have moment when he want to write own programming language.
+Every developer has a moment in his life when he wants to write his own programming language.

-Поэтому в данной статье мы рассмотрим на примере простейшего лисп компилятора как это сделать.
-Therefore in this post I'll show you how it's done in a simple scheme interpreter.
+So in this article I want to show you how to do this for a simple lisp compiler.

 ## Why scheme and lisp?

-Во первых, язык очень простой как для реализации, так и для понимания.
-In first, list really simple language for realization and for understanding.
+Firstly, lisp is very simple for realization and for understanding.

-Лисп - семейство языков основной идеей которых являются S-выражения.
-Lisp(_LISt Processor_) is a language family which based on idea of S-expressions.
+Lisp (_LISt Processor_) is a family of languages which based on the idea of S-expressions.

-S-выражение - это такая штука, которая нужна для представления данных и которая может состоять из атомов (числа, строки, булевы выражения), либо из точечных пар, которые имеют вид `(x . y)`.
-S-expressions are a notation for nested list data which can contain atoms (integers, symbols or boolean values) or expression of the form `(x . y)` where `x` and `y` are s-expressions.
+S-Expression needed for data representation and may consist of atoms (numbers, symbols, boolean expressions) or an expression of the form `(x . y)` where `x` and `y` are s-expressions.

-Основная идея точечных пар в том, что они могут формировать как списки (`(1 . ( 2 .
-3))` что эквивалентно `(1 2 3)`), так
-и деревья (`((1 .
-(2 .
-3)) .
-(4 .
-5))`).
 This expression may be formed as lists (`(1 . ( 2 .
 3))` this equals `(1 2 3)`) and trees (`((1 .
 (2 .
 3)) .
 (4 .
 5))`).

-Во вторых, при самостоятельной реализации интерпретатора, можно лучше понять язык (автор доконца понял идею envariement), так и понять основную идею компиляторов.
-And in second, after creating interpreter you could better to understood language (author fully understood the envariement idea).
-Also you could  understand base idea of compillers and interpreters.
+Secondly, after creating interpreter you can better to understand language (author fully understood the environment idea).

-Поэтому мы начнем наше путешествие в мир компиляторов и интерпретаторов с написания простейшего интерпретатора схемы.
+Also you can understand main idea of compilers and interpreters.

-Therefore we start our way into the world of compilers and interpreters to write a simple scheme interpreter.
+So we begin our journey into the world of compilers and interpreters to write a simple scheme interpreter.

-## Base idea
+## Main idea

-Наш язык будет состоять из двух частей, парсера, который превратит нашу строку текста (программа) в AST структуру.
-Our language will contain two parts: parser, which translate string to AST and `eval` function.
+Our language will contain two parts: parser which translate string to AST and `eval` function.
-Следующая часть нашего языка - eval функция, которая будет принимать наш AST и envariement переменную и возвращать результат выполнения кода.
-This fundtion will take AST with envariement and will return result of the code.
+This function will take the AST with envariement value and will returns result of the code.

 Schematically, it looks like this:
 {% highlight text %}